hariharangit/Sentinel-Failed-RDP-Logins/README.md

 ***Mapping failed logins in Azure Sentinel using IP Geolocation:***

 Cyber attacks leveraging Remote Desktop Protocol (RDP) are more common.
 In this blog, we'll discuss about this by setting up a honeypot virtual machine (VM) and utilizing Azure Sentinel with third-party APIs, we can effectively track RDP attack attempts from around the globe.
+This project is based on the work of Josh Madakor, whose insights were invaluable in guiding this setup.

 **Introduction:**